TobyLobster/ManicMiner/README.md

 The original asks for a four digit code from a random grid location found on a physical sheet of paper that was supplied with the game.
 The paper has groups of four colours laid out in a grid, each colour corresponding to a number 1-4 that must be entered correctly to continue.
 This system has previously been circumvented, but the original code to handle this is still present.

 # Loading
-After the instructions, there three more title screens!
+After the instructions, there are three more title screens!

 The first shows the large dancing letters of MANIC MINER and a scrolling message.
 The cassette version of the game animated this screen while loading, which I think was fairly uncommon.